-Windshield wiper blades should be inspected at least twice a year for wear or cracking.
+Windshield wiper blades should be inspected for wear or cracking.
 See "Wiper Blade Check" under Part B: Owner Checks and Services on page 6-18 for more information.

 Replacement blades come in different types and are removed in different ways.